Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Acceleration (and Force) Bounds

-Whenever the Stokes-Einstein relation holds for high temperature thermal liquids of spherical particles of radius $R$, Eq. (\ref{minDiff+}) (a rbound on $D_{+}$ not on the diffusion constant $D$) further suggests an {\it upper bound on the viscosity} set by the reciprocal of Planck's constant,
+This inequality hints at a possible bound on the viscosity in such equilibrated systems.
+Indeed, whenever the Stokes-Einstein relation holds for high temperature thermal liquids of spherical particles of radius $R$, Eq. (\ref{minDiff+}) (strictly speaking, a bound on $D_{+}$ not on the diffusion constant $D$) further suggests an {\it upper bound on the viscosity} set by the reciprocal of Planck's constant,

-We caution that violations of the Stokes-Einstein relation do occur in supercooled fluids and other systems, e.g., \cite{supercoolwater,soklaski}.
-In Eq. (\ref{etaup}), we employ the approximate inequality sign $\lesssim$ to further highlight that (augmenting the semi-classical approximation in Eq. (\ref{minDiff+})) in this bound we are replacing $D$ by $D_{+}$.
+\twocolumngrid A sufficiently high value of the viscosity might thus point to a necessary violation of the Stokes-Einstein relation.

-In systems with bounded interactions, ${\sf{Tr}}\left(\rho_{\Lambda}^{\sf {classical~canonical }}\left( V_i^H\right)^{2}\right) \le || V_{i}^{H}||^2$ while, in the classical limit, for power law interactions, ${\sf{Tr}}\left(\rho_{\Lambda}^{\sf {classical~canonical }}\left( V_i^H\right)^{2}\right)$ scales as $(k_{B} T)^2$.
-Given assumptions (i) and (ii), Eq. (\ref{minDiff+}) is a rigorous semi-classical bound on $D_{+}$ and thus a bound on the diffusion constant $D$ when all substantial velocity autocorrelation functions $G_{v}(t)$ contributing to Eq. (\ref{eq:diffusion}) are positive or, far more generally, when the integral of Eq. (\ref{eq:diffusion}) may be bounded by a finite dimensionless constant $A_D= {\cal{O}}(1)$ multiplying Eq. (\ref{eqnD+}) (i.e., $D \ge A_D ~D_{+})$.
+In systems with bounded interactions, ${\sf{Tr}}\left(\rho_{\Lambda}^{\sf {canonical }}\left( \Delta V_i^H\right)^{p}\right) \le || V_{i}^{H}||^p$, with $p$ being a natural number, while, in the classical limit, for power law interactions, ${\sf{Tr}}\left(\rho_{\Lambda}^{\sf {classical~canonical }}\left( \Delta V_i^H\right)^{p}\right)$ scales as $(k_{B} T)^p$.
+Eq. (\ref{minDiff+}) is a rigorous semiclassical bound on $D_{+}$ and thus a bound on the diffusion constant $D$ when all substantial velocity autocorrelation functions $G_{v}(t)$ contributing to Eq. (\ref{eq:diffusion}) are positive or, far more generally, when the integral of Eq. (\ref{eq:diffusion}) may be bounded by a finite dimensionless constant $A_D= {\cal{O}}(1)$ multiplying Eq. (\ref{eqnD+}) (i.e., $D \ge A_D ~D_{+})$.
 As reviewed at the start of this subsection, in most systems \cite{liqGv1,liqGv2,liqGv3,liqGv4,liqGv5,liqGv6,liqGv7}, the oscillations of $G_v$ at long times are not the dominant contributions to the integral of Eq. (\ref{eq:diffusion}) and thus the above bound with a constant $A_D$ (close to $1$) applies.
+We caution that the negative velocity autocorrelation function contributions to the integral of Eq. (\ref{eq:diffusion}) may render the real diffusion $D$ constant smaller than $D_{+}$ (Eq. (\ref{eqnD+})) and thus our bound to it.
+Indeed, in the solid phase, oscillatory velocity autocorrelation functions of the ions are anticipated.
+Accordingly, the diffusion constants in crystalline systems become far smaller than $D_{+}$.
+However, in all fluids and gases that we examined, our rigorous semiclassical bound on $D_{+}$ was also a bound on the diffusion constant $D$ (see, e.g., Table \ref{real-values} for water).
 In Section \ref{GKsec}, we will extend the above derivation to other general transport coefficients.

+Section \ref{OTOCBound}, premised on a conjectured link between chaos bounds and autocorrelation functions, suggests a general qualitative bound for the diffusion constant, viscosities, and other transport coefficients.